Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 ![alt text](images/dashboard.png)

 For installation information check out the links below.
 The same guide can be used for Bare Metal or VMs.
-We will want to

 - <https://platform9.com/docs/kubernetes/get-started-bare-metal>